PivotalServicesOss/webapi-template-csharp2/PivotalServices.WebApiTemplate.CSharp2/README.md

 1. Goto the folder and run either `.\build.bat` or `./build.sh` for the initial build.

-1. If docker is available and to run the application in docker, run `docker compose up` or `docker-compose up`
+1. If docker is available and to run the application in docker, run `docker compose up` or `docker-compose up` or `.\build.bat dockerup` or `../build.sh dockerup`

 ## Code Structure